FTBTeam/docs/docs/mods/1.16/ftb-jar-mod/for-kubejs.md

 });
 ```

-If we wanted to explicitly set the temperature ourselves, we could use any of the following functions instead of `temperature('none')`:
+If we wanted to explicitly set the temperature ourselves, we could use any of the following functions instead of `temperature('none')` :
 - `temperature('none')`
 - `temperature('low')`
 - `temperature('high')`
 - `temperature('subzero')`

-Example using a "low" temperature instead:
+Example using a "low" temperature instead :
 ```js
 onEvent('recipes', (event) => {
     event.recipes.ftbjarmod.jar('minecraft:oak_sapling', ['minecraft:dead_bush', Fluid.of('minecraft:water', 1000)]).temperature('low');